 Before we quickly proceed to stuff our faces with more chocolates and waffles:

-… And enjoying the city from below, with a boat trip (8 euros) on the famous canals of “the Venice of the North”:
+… And enjoying more views of Bruges from below, with a boat trip (8 euros back in 2017, and still remains affordable in 2023 with 12 euros) on the famous canals of “the Venice of the North”:

-One slightly disappointing bit of our trip was the Museum-Gallery Xpo: Salvador Dalí.
+One slightly disappointing bit of our Bruges day trip back in 2017 was the Museum-Gallery Xpo: Salvador Dalí.
 The exhibition space is definitely very Dalí and gives you a chance to have an intimate look at some of his lesser-known works and sketches.
-However, the lack of structure and the information given (if not for the 2 euro audio guide) means the whole thing can become quite lacklustre for someone who is not as familiar with Dalí’s work and style – And lacklustre isn’t really a word you would normally associate with Dalí.
+However, the lack of structure and the information given (if not for the 2€ audio guide) means the whole thing can become quite lacklustre for someone who is not as familiar with Dalí’s work and style – And lacklustre isn’t really a word you would normally associate with Dalí.

-Overall, considering the 10€ entry fee (or 8€ for students), and the name of the place, you can’t help but expect a little more of a museum… and a little less of a small gallery.
+Overall, considering the 10€ entry fee (or 8€ for students) — that remains unchanged as of 2023 —, and the name of the place, you can’t help but expect a little more of a museum… and a little less of a small gallery.

 Before we head back to Brussels, we make one last stop: De Bottelier.